Sandstone: Types of sandstone

 Sandstones are typically classified by point-counting a thin section using a method like the Gazzi-Dickinson Method.
 This yields the relative percentages of quartz, feldspar, and lithic grains and the amount of clay matrix.
-The composition of a sandstone can provide important information on the genesis of the sediments when used with a triangular Quartz, Feldspar, Lithic fragment (QFL diagrams).
-However, geologist have not been able to agree on a set of boundaries separating regions of the QFL triangle.
+The composition of a sandstone can provide important information on the genesis of the sediments when used with a triangular quartz, feldspar, lithic chart (QFL diagrams).
+However, geologists have not been able to agree on a set of boundaries separating regions of the QFL triangle.

 Visual aids are diagrams that allow geologists to interpret different characteristics of a sandstone.
 For example, a QFL chart can be marked with a provenance model that shows the likely tectonic origin of sandstones with various compositions of framework grains.
 Likewise, the stage of textural maturity chart illustrates the different stages that a sandstone goes through as the degree of kinetic processing of the sediments increases.